hibari/hibari-doc/doc/src/hibari/website/webpage-README.txt

    Erlang/OTP R14A is planned.

    NOTE: Patching your erlang system is _STRONGLY_ recommended.
-   Hibari's erlang patches are mirrored on SourceForge (git://hibari.git.sourceforge.net/gitroot/hibari/patches).
+   Hibari's Erlang/OTP patches are mirrored on SourceForge (git://hibari.git.sourceforge.net/gitroot/hibari/patches).

 2. Change to your working directory and create the toplevel Makefile